SB-Chalmers/bt_python/book/support/01_intro.md

 ## Why This Matters in a Research Career

 Technical skills and reproducibility practices are now vital parts of being a good researcher.
 They show seriousness, integrity, and readiness for future roles in academia, industry, or public service.
+By creating well supported and well documented open-source code you can also attract talented researchers to join the group in the future.
+Programmers love open-source!

 By supporting Python workflows thoughtfully, supervisors do more than just help students complete theses.
-They build a culture of quality, collaboration, and continuous improvement.
+They train them in being more efficient, thoughtful and upskill them for the future.

 In short:
-> **You don’t need to be a coder — just being aware of what's needed makes you a better research leader.**
+> **You don’t need to be a coder — just being aware of what's needed makes you a better.**

 ---